-We introduce a new formulation dedicated to the problem of appearance changes for object tracking in video.
-Our approach integrates color cues and motion cues to establish a robust tracking.
-As well, an online iterative process updates a subspace of reference templates so that the tracking system remains robust to occlusions.
-The method workflow contains two modes, switching between detection and tracking.
+In order to leverage visual tracking under challenging conditions, we introduce a multimodal framework based on the well-known particle filter model (Isard, & Blake, 1998).
+Our global model integrates various cues such as color, motion, and also depth to perform robust tracking.
+In addition, Earth Mover distance (Rubner, Tomasi, & Guibas, 1998) has been chosen to compare color models due to its robustness to small color variations, and drift effects inherent to adaptive tracking methods are handled using extracted motion features (e.g., optical flows).
+As well, an online adaptive process updates a subspace of multimodal templates so that the tracking system remains robust to occlusions and appearance changes.
+The tracking system is integrated in a practical workflow containing two modes, switching between detection and tracking.
 The detection steps involve trained classifiers to update estimated positions of the tracking windows.
-In particular, we use the cascade of boosted classifiers of Haar-like features by (Viola, & Jones, 2001) to perform head detection.
-Other body parts can be either detected using this technique with ad-hoc training samples, or chosen by users at the initialization step, or as well can be deduced based on prior knowledge on human shape features and constraints.
-The tracking steps rely on an adaptative color-based particle filter (Isard, & Blake, 1998) coupled with optical flow estimations (Lucas, & Kanade, 1981; Tomasi, & Kanade, 1991).
-The Earth Mover distance (Rubner, Tomasi, & Guibas, 1998) has been chosen to compare color models due to its robustness to small color variations.
-Drift effects inherent to adaptative tracking methods are handled using optical flow estimations (motion features).

-Our experiments show the accuracy and robustness of the proposed method on challenging video sequences of human in motion.
-For example, videos of yoga performances (stretching exercises at various speed) with poorly textured models and non-linear motions were used for testing (cf. Fig. 1).
+In our experiments, we use the cascade of boosted classifiers of Haar-like features by (Viola, & Jones, 2001) to perform head detection.
+Other body parts can be either detected using this technique with ad-hoc training samples, or chosen by users at the initialization step (i.e., pick and track method), or as well can be deduced based on prior knowledge on human shape features and constraints.
+Our experimental results show accuracy and robustness of the proposed method on challenging video sequences of humans in motion.
+For example, we use videos of yoga performances (stretching exercises at various speeds) with poorly textured regions, and arbitrary non-linear motions were used for testing (see Fig. 1), and also multiple view videos of multiple people interacting during a group discussion in various environments (e.g., meeting room, conference hall) as can be seen in Sect.
+5.

 Fig. 1.
-Body part tracking with color-based particle filter driven by optical flow.
-The proposed approach is robust to strong occlusion and full appearance change.
-Detected regions are denoted by red squares, and tracked regions by green squares.
+Body part tracking with multimodal particle filter (using color and motion).
+Here, body parts located by the tracker are highlighted in green, while regions located by the detector (e.g., face) are highlighted in red.
+The proposed model is robust to strong appearance changes.

-The rest of the chapter is organized as follows.
-The next section gives a recap of work related to the techniques presented in this chapter.
+The rest of the paper is organized as follows.
+The next section gives a recap of work related to the techniques presented in this work.
 Section 3 presents an overview of the algorithm (initialization step and workflow).
-Section 4 describes the tracking process based on our color-based particle filter driven by optical flow.
-Section 5 presents experimental results.
+Section 4 describes the proposed multimodal particle filter framework.
+Section 5 presents experimental results on real-world datasets.
 Section 6 concludes with a discussion on our contributions.